-First Coast Technical College holds certification and/or approval from the following organizations: American Culinary Federation, American Medical Association, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Council on Occupational Education, Florida Department of Education's Division of Vocational Rehabilitation, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., National Institute of Automotive Service Excellence, Southern Association of Colleges and Schools, U. S. Department of Education, U.S. Department of Education Office of Student and Financial Aid, and U. S. Department of Veterans Affairs.
+First Coast Technical College is accredited by the Council on Occupational Education and the Southern Association of Colleges and Schools.
+FCTC holds certification and/or approval from the following organizations: American Culinary Federation, American Medical Association, American Welding Society, Commission on Accreditation of Allied Health Education Programs, Committee on Accreditation of Educational Programs for the EMS Professions, Council on Occupational Education, Florida Department of Education's Division of Vocational Rehabilitation, Florida Bureau of Fire Standards and Training, Florida Department of Children and Families, Florida Department of Education, Florida Department of Health's Bureau of Emergency Medical Services, Florida Department of Veterans Affairs, Florida State Board of Cosmetology, Florida State Board of Massage, Florida State Board of Nursing, National Automotive Technicians Education Foundation, Inc., National Institute of Automotive Service Excellence, Southern Association of Colleges and Schools, U. S. Department of Education, U.S. Department of Education Office of Student and Financial Aid, and U. S. Department of Veterans Affairs.